-TISD CTE offers an equal education opportunity.
-We admit students and make available to them all of the program advantages, privileges and courses of study without regard to race, color, national origin, sex, handicap or age in its programs, services or activities.
+TISD Wildcat Workforce offers equal education opportunity.
+We admit students and make available to them all of the program advantages, privileges and courses of study without regard to race, color, national origin, sex, or handicap in its programs, services and activities.

 If there is a student with limited English proficiency, a qualified TISD staff member will assist the student in completing the necessary forms, as applicable, and assist in interpreting during the application process, as needed, upon the request of the student.